neondatabase/website/content/guides/self-hosting-umami-neon.md

 - `password` is the database user’s password.
 - `endpoint_hostname` is the host with neon.tech as the [top level domain (TLD)](https://www.cloudflare.com/en-gb/learning/dns/top-level-domain/).
 - `port` is the Neon port number.
 The default port number is 5432.
-- `dbname` is the name of the database. “neondb” is the default database created with each Neon project.
+- `dbname` is the name of the database. “neondb” is the default database created with each Neon project if you don't specify your own database name.
 - `?sslmode=require` an optional query parameter that enforces the [SSL](https://www.cloudflare.com/en-gb/learning/ssl/what-is-ssl/) mode while connecting to the Postgres instance for better security.

 Save this connecting string somewhere safe to be used as the `DATABASE_URL` further as we proceed.